 In addition to an active pro-bono practice involving child related matters, Heather also represents children in domestic and child protection matters as a member of the panel for the Ontario Government’s Office of the Children’s Lawyer.
 She sat on the Young Advocates’ Society Standing Committee for the 2012-2015 term and is a participant member of the Crown Wardship No-Access Pilot Project and the Child Advocacy Project.

 Heather is a member of the Law Society of Ontario, the Family Law Section of the Ontario Bar Association, The Advocates’ Society, and the Association of Family and Conciliation Courts.
 She is a graduate of the University of Toronto (Hon.
 BA) and the University of Windsor, Faculty of Law (LL.B) where she was the recipient of a number of academic awards and prizes.
-She lives in Toronto with her husband, two children, and a rather ornery but loveable terrier.
+She lives in Toronto with her husband, two children, and a big loveable rescue dog named Lisa.